Looking for ClickUp alternatives?

 Flexible views with Kanban boards, Gantt charts, calendars, and more

-Automated actions and workflows
+Automated actions and project workflows

 Resource tracking and management